leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_175
 - What are the advantages of LASIK?
+- What is the success rate of lasik
+- how do i choose between lasik and prk
+- how is lasik better
+- Why do most ppl go for lasik
 - What makes LASIK better?
 - What is good about LASIK?
 - What are the benefits of LASIK?